The School Curriculum- our INTENT

 Our Whole Curriculum- In Three Layers

-Our Top Layer is what we call the ‘Trowse Top Twenty!’
+- Our Top Layer is what we call the ‘Trowse Top Twenty!’
 This is a list of twenty things we believe children should do before they are 11 years old.
 It includes things like ‘going to watch a big theatre production’ and ‘sleeping away from home’.
-For more information on all three layers, please go to the bottom of this page to download the full document.
+For more information, please go to the bottom of this page to download the full documents.

 Phonics and Reading